Leticia Cáceres: Career

 In 2019, Cáceres became an artist-in-residence at Start VR.

 RealTV

 Cáceres is co-founder of an independent theatre company called RealTV (also spelt Real TV) with playwright Angela Betzien.
 Their work for young audiences include: Hoods, which won the multiple awards; War Crimes; and Children of the Black Skirt.

 Awards

+In 2024, Cáceres was nominated for two AACTA Awards: Best Drama Series for Erotic Stories and Best Direction for Episode 1 of Erotic Stories.

 In 2020, Cáceres won the award for Outstanding Direction in the Professional Theatre category at the Tasmanian Theatre Awards, for The Mares.